 Suspended sediment concentration (SSC) and streamflow are measured at seven hydrologic trends monitoring (HTM) stations in the Elk River watershed, eight locations in the Freshwater Creek watershed, and one location in the lower Eel River watershed (Table 1).
-This network is in place to monitor sediment and streamflow conditions in each watershed.
+This network is in place to monitor sediment-related water quality parameters.

-The following data are collected at each monitoring station during the hydrology year (HY) which runs October 1^{st} - May 15^{th} :
+The following data are collected at each monitoring station during the hydrology year (HY) which runs October $1^{st}$ - May $15^{th}$ :